-The results of a calculations are stored in two ways: ParameterData objects are stored in the database, which makes querying them very convenient, whereas ArrayData objects are stored on the disk.
-Once more, use the command verdi data array show <pk> to know the Fermi energy obtained from calculation pk=4079 (you need to use, this time, the PK of the output ArrayData of the calculation, with link name output\trajectory\array).
+The results of calculations are stored in two ways: ParameterData objects are stored in the database, which makes querying them very convenient, whereas ArrayData objects are stored on the disk.
+Once more, use the command verdi data array show <pk> to know the Fermi energy obtained from calculation with UUID prefix ce81c420 (you need to use, this time, the PK of the output ArrayData of the calculation, with link name output_trajectory_array).
 As you might have realized the difference now is that the whole series of values of the Fermi energy calculated after each relax/vc-relax step are stored.
+(The choice of what to store in ParameterData and ArrayData nodes is made by the parser of pw.x implemented in the aiida-quantumespresso plugin.)